kbwo/obsidian-click-hint/README.md

 You can customize the following settings:

 - **Hint Characters**: Define which characters to use for hints (default: a-z)
-- **Background Color**: Set the background color of hint markers
-- **Foreground Color**: Set the text color for matched characters in hints

 ## Installation